top of page

 Woman on a laptop drinking coffee and checking credit score.

-1. Work on Improving Your Credit Score
+1. Try to Improve Your Credit Score

 If you have a poor to fair credit rating, you are likely to have to pay a higher insurance rate–even if your driving record is spotless.
 Some insurance companies will use consumer credit scores as one of several factors to assess drivers’ likelihood of filing an insurance claim.